Observation of a threshold enhancement in the $\pi^+\pi^-$ spectrum in $\psi(3686) \rightarrow \pi^{+}\pi^{-}J/\psi$ decays

 Further investigation of the $\pi^+\pi^-$ mass spectrum is performed using two distinct theoretical models.
 ChPT supplemented with FSI describes the $\pi^+\pi^-$ spectrum above 0.3 GeV/$c^2$ but fails near threshold.

 QCDME with a mixing angle between S- and D-wave of $12^\circ$~\cite{Kuang:2006me} and FSI reproduces the threshold enhancement and the high-mass region, suggesting that $\psi(3686)$ is an an admixture of S- and D-wave charmonium states.

-A noticeable discrepancy remains in the low-mass region, suggesting that further investigations are necessary to clarify the underlying physics in this regime.
+A noticeable discrepancy remains in the low-mass region ($\chi^2$/ndf $\approx 33.7$ in this region), suggesting that further investigations are necessary to clarify the underlying physics in this regime.
 The Adler zero requirement, which predicts a vanishing decay amplitude for $\psi(3686)\to\pi\pi J/\psi$ process~\cite{Pham:1975zq} could further help to explain the dip observed around 0.3 GeV/$c^2$.
 Clarifying this feature will deepen our understanding of low-energy QCD and the role of chiral symmetry in hadronic transitions.

 The BESIII Collaboration thanks the staff of BEPCII (https://cstr.cn/31109.02.BEPC) and the IHEP computing center for their strong support.
 This work is supported in part by National Key R\&D Program of China under Contracts Nos.
-2023YFA1606000, 2023YFA1606704; National Natural Science Foundation of China (NSFC) under Contracts Nos.
+2025YFA1613900, 2023YFA1606000, 2023YFA1606704; National Natural Science Foundation of China (NSFC) under Contracts Nos.
 11635010, 11935015, 11935016, 11935018, 12025502, 12035009, 12035013, 12061131003, 12192260, 12192261, 12192262, 12192263, 12192264, 12192265, 12221005, 12225509, 12235017, 12361141819; the Chinese Academy of Sciences (CAS) Large-Scale Scientific Facility Program; the Strategic Priority Research Program of Chinese Academy of Sciences under Contract No. XDA0480600; CAS under Contract No. YSBR-101; 100 Talents Program of CAS; The Institute of Nuclear and Particle Physics (INPAC) and Shanghai Key Laboratory for Particle Physics and Cosmology; ERC under Contract No. 758462; German Research Foundation DFG under Contract No. FOR5327; Istituto Nazionale di Fisica Nucleare, Italy; Knut and Alice Wallenberg Foundation under Contracts Nos.
 2021.0174, 2021.0299; Ministry of Development of Turkey under Contract No. DPT2006K-120470; National Research Foundation of Korea under Contract No. NRF-2022R1A2C1092335; National Science and Technology fund of Mongolia; Polish National Science Centre under Contract No. 2024/53/B/ST2/00975; STFC (United Kingdom); Swedish Research Council under Contract No. 2019.04595; U. S. Department of Energy under Contract No. DE-FG02-05ER41374.